The USA at a Glance

 Due to the long history of cars and driving in the United States, the country has a very detailed and well-established system of roads.
 You have the famous interstate system, freeways or highways (the term varies by region) which may require the payment of tolls, US federal highways, state routes, and rural roads.
 The United States is one of the few countries in the world that does not use the metric system.
 Therefore distances, speed limits, etc., are measured in miles per hour (mph).
 Try to keep this in mind while driving in the United States.

-Since America is such a large country, distances are perceived differently there.
-For example, a European from Portugal may consider it an endless journey to drive from Porto to Faro (556 km), while to an American that is not even the entire length of the state of Florida (ca. 720 km).
+Since America is such a large country, distances are perceived differently.
+For example, a European from Portugal may consider it an endless journey to drive from Porto to Faro (550 km), while to an American that is not even the entire length of the state of Florida (ca. 720 km).
 Consequently, highways cater to people driving long distances with many rest stops along the way offering not only toilets and gas stations, but also picnic areas, restaurants, and hotels.
 The American Automobile Association (AAA), better known as “triple A”, is a good club to become a member of for expats driving in the United States.
 It provides roadside assistance, hands out free road and city maps, and usually has good offers for staying in hotels along highways.
+With your AAA membership card you can even get great restaurant, event, or travel deals.

-Further info on road conditions, traffic regulations, automobile clubs, and many more topics can be found in our guide on traffic in the US.
+Further information on road conditions, traffic regulations, automobile clubs, and many more topics can be found in our guide on traffic in the US.